The Future of Digital Marketing with Artificial Intelligence

 Using AI for Copywriting

-It’s true that AI copywriting tools have reached a more sophisticated level than ever before.
+It’s true that AI tools have reached a more sophisticated level than ever before.
 Whilst this is both an exciting and frightening prospect, there’s no denying that natural language generation is here to stay.

 What is AI-generated content?

 Content written by AI software in its entirety is true AI-generated copywriting.
 But it isn’t magic.
-AI copywriting tools need a real person to continually guide the process.
+AI writing tools need a real person to continually guide the process.
 AI takes the last few words as its guide for the next, using a method of prediction based on what has gone before.

 The output is only as good as the input.